-Dūcere may also use your personal information for the purpose of marketing its services.
+Dūcere may also use your personal information for the purpose of marketing its or its partners or affiliates services.
 If you do not want to receive marketing material from us, you can contact us as detailed below or use the unsubscribe function on electronic communications or the notification function on other marketing material.

 Disclosure of personal information

 Dūcere will not disclose your personal information to third parties unless:

 - one or some of Ducere’s businesses is offered for sale, or

 - you consent.

 If we do disclose personal information to third parties, we will do so in accordance with the purpose for which the personal information was collected, or a related or ancillary purpose.